 Historically in Salford the change of use of a typical dwellinghouse occupied by a single household in use class C3, to a property used as a ‘small’ HMO that is shared by between three and six unrelated people in use class C4, could have been done without the need for planning permission under ‘permitted development rights’.

-As noted above, planning applications for the change of use of a dwellinghouse to a small HMO will be determined having regard to planning policies and other material planning considerations.
-Completely separate to planning regulations, where a property is used as a house in multiple occupation with five or more occupants that form two or more households, the landlord must obtain a mandatory HMO licence from the council.
-In some areas of the city a licence will be required for rented properties irrespective of the number of occupants or number of households within it.
-This is known as selective licensing.
+Planning applications for the change of use of a dwellinghouse to a small HMO will be determined having regard to planning policies and other material planning considerations.
+Completely separate to planning regulations, where a property is used as a house in multiple occupation it will require a licence.
+If the HMO has five or more occupants that form two or more households, the landlord must obtain a mandatory HMO licence.
+From 19 July 2021, if the HMO has three or four tenants that form two or more households, the landlord must obtain an additional HMO Licence from the council.

 If you are unable to view documents of these types, our downloads page provides links to viewing software.

-This page was last updated on 29 November 2018
+This page was last updated on 2 November 2023